straker/html-tagged-template/README.md

 let min = 0, max = 99, disabled = true;

+// returns an <input> tag with all attributes set
+// the use of ?= denotes an optional attribute which will only be added if the
+// value is true
-// returns an <input> tag with all attributes set let el = html`<input type="number" min="${min}" max="${max}" name="number" id="number" class="number-input" disabled?="${disabled}"/>`;
+let el = html`<input type="number" min="${min}" max="${max}" name="number" id="number" class="number-input" disabled?="${disabled}"/>`;
 document.body.appendChild(el);